jlambert121/puppetlabs-r10k/README.markdown

       configfile => 'puppet:///modules/service/puppet/master/r10k.yaml',
     }

-    # Install a cron job to fully update your environment every 20 minutes.
+    # By default a cron job will be installed to root's crontab which will
-    include r10k::cron
+    update the environment every 20 minutes.
+This can be configured through the r10k class parameters.

 Requirements
 ------------

 Currently this is only implemented for Debian squeeze.
 Pull requests gladly accepted!

-This also requires the puppetlabs-operations `interval` function
+This also requires the puppetlabs-operations `interval` function and puppetlabs stdlib module.